LukasMurdock/LukasMurdock.github.io/_pages/about.md

 ## Long Content
 I hope to work on projects that are too big to work on normally or too tedious.
 Thinking Long Now gives you a better perspective to tackle long-term tasks like gathering information for years.
 If one persists in collecting glimmers of genius for years, then even the dullest person may look a bit like a genius himself.

 Starting is hard.
 One solution is to never *start*.
 Have perpetual drafts tweaked from time to time.
 And the rest takes care of itself.
+It’s about starting, not finishing.
+Improving, not being perfect.

 I wish to create works that persist through time.
 Works in which the more time passes, the more they improve.